raymondworkshop/raymondworkshop.github.io/_posts/learning/2021-04-21-a-better-me.md

             - don't have to explain yourself to someone who has never taken
             the time to get to know you
             - you can lead your life, don't limit yourself

+        + never apologize to anyone for being who you are
+            - once you've accepted your flaws, no one can use them against you

         + **learn to say no**
             - some people feel no shame when they take advantage of your kindness

         + avoid people
             - drain you
             - try to control you